Sham's unnecessarily great big draft board: Shooting Guards

 Blake Hoffarber – Every white guy cliche possible can be applied to Hoffarber.
 He is a decent sized, unathletic shooting guard, called upon to play point guard last season, and doing so well.
 He is a very good shooter and high IQ player, a good passer with very low turnover numbers, a solid handle, and no plus physical tools.
 He is this draft’s Jon Scheyer.
 Jon Scheyer did not get drafted.

-|A multi-tasking Dwight Hardy, making a layup while doing a simultaneous Jerry Sloan impression.|
+A multi-tasking Dwight Hardy, making a layup while doing a simultaneous Jerry Sloan impression.

 Dwight Hardy – A terrific run of scoring down the stretch of his senior season saw Hardy play his way into contention for the late second round of the draft.
 The 6’1 junior college transfer is unashamedly a small scorer, not a point guard, yet he was called upon as both a primary ball-handler and backcourt scorer, and responded well.
 On the year, Hardy returned a 18.3 scoring average, but alongside only 1.9 assists, with a negative assist/turnover ratio.
 Nevertheless, after a medicore first season and a half with the Red Storm, Dwight played the entire game against the #1 ranked Duke team, and scored 26 points in the huge upset win.
 This opened the floodgates, and Hardy went on to average 23.4 points per game over the team’s final 18 contests, combining regular season Big East play with the Big East Tournament, as well as their one NCAA tournament game.
 He made himself, and his team, relevant.

 However, moreso than most other undersized scorers (hence his inclusion on the shooting guard list, rather than the point guard one), Hardy is a scorer.
-If called upon to run any offense, he can't.
-He can get his - he's an improved and decent outside shooter, deadly in transition, and fearless at attacking the rim, with the ability to find his own shot and relentless aggression.
+If called upon to run any offence, he can’t.
+He can get his – he’s an improved and decent outside shooter, deadly in transition, and fearless at attacking the rim, with the ability to find his own shot and relentless aggression.
 But for whatever reason, said aggression disappears on the defensive end, where he is already hugely disadvantaged by his size.
-That then leaves a small scorer, who can't run an offense, who won't defend, and who may be hampered once he regularly faces bigger defenses.
+That then leaves a small scorer, who can’t run an offence, who won’t defend, and who may be hampered once he regularly faces bigger defences.

 Clutch as hell, though.